Bachelor of Engineering (Honours) in Electronic and Information Engineering

 Duration and Credit Requirement

-- The credit requirements of this programme are indicative only.
-They are subject to review regularly.
+- The curriculum of this programme, including the credit requirements, will be subject to review regularly.

-- Students can take a number of extra Electives to earn a Minor award in areas such as accountancy, business, finance or management, among others.
+- Students can take a number of extra Electives in areas such as accountancy, business, finance or management, among others.

 Aims and Characteristics